The Details

 Mages, Bards, Clerics, and Druids all have a kind magical connection.
 During character creation the player chooses the exact form that their character’s magical connection takes.
 For example, this could be concentration, words, a symbol, or a specific type of performance.
 Each form of magical connection comes with specific requirements that need to be fulfilled in order for the character to be able to cast magic.
 Most of the time characters will be able to fulfill these requirements, however any time that a character isn’t able to, then they are unable to cast magic.

 The purpose of these requirements is to create real-feeling weaknesses for magic that mimic the kind of limitations that naturally happen for abilities that are based on everyday activities.
-These requirements also create opportunities for the game master to design special challenges, like jail break scenarios, where the use character abilities is limited.
+These requirements also create opportunities for the game manager to design special challenges, like jail break scenarios, where the use character abilities is limited.

 Magic Abilities